ravinderatri/jobopps/README.md

-# Job Portal
+# Job Opps
 Job Opps.

-Job portal is a web application where the candidates can register and search for suitable jobs and employers can register to post job vacancies at their company.
+Job Opps is a web application where the candidates can register and search for suitable jobs and employers can register to post job vacancies at their company.
 The application provides job catalogue and information which helps the candidates decide which jobs to apply for.

 The 2 user roles are Employee and Employer